czbiohub-sf/accs-cell-counting-imager-pub/README.md

 ## Maintainers
 This repository is currently maintained by [Greg Courville](mailto:greg.courville@czbiohub.org) of the Bioengineering Platform at Chan Zuckerberg Biohub San Francisco.

-## See also
-The release of this software accompanies the 2024 article "Open-source cell culture automation system with integrated cell counting for passaging microplate cultures".
-Links to the preprint and other Automated Cell Culture Splitter software components and documentation can be found on the [main repository](https://github.com/czbiohub-sf/2024-accs-pub).